-☐ In fossil gas ☐ In nuc lear energy ⊠ No The two graphs below show in dark blue the aligned with the EU Taxonomy.
-As there is not Taxonomy-alignment of sovereign bonds, the forestead relation to all the investments of the financial product other than sovereign bonds. o appropriate methodology to determine the irst graph shows the Taxonomy alignment in product including sovereign bonds, while the 1.
-Taxonomy-alignment of investments including sovereign bonds 2.
-Taxonomy-alignment of investments excluding sovereign bonds Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned 100 % Taxonomy-aligned (no fossil gas & nuclear) (0%) Non Taxonomy-aligned (100%) This graph represents 100% of the total investments.
+☐ In fossil gas ☐ In nuclear energy ☑ No aligned with the EU Taxonomy.
+As there is no Taxonomy-alignment of sovereign bonds, the f relation to all the investments of the financial p e two graphs below show in dark blue the minimum percentage of investments that are gned with the EU Taxonomy.
+As there is no appropriate methodology to determine the xonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in ation to all the investments of the financial product including sovereign bonds, while the cond graph shows the Taxonomy alignment only in relation to the investments of the ancial product other than sovereign bonds.
+1. Taxonomy-alignment of investments including sovereign bonds Taxonomy-alignment of investments excluding sovereign bonds Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned 100 % Taxonomy-aligned (no fossil gas & nuclear) (0%) Non Taxonomy-aligned (100%) This graph represents 100% of the total investments.
 For the numose of these graphs 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.